crazyelectron-io/ansible-role-debian_base/README.md

 # role-debian_base

-Ansible role for setup of a freshly installed Debian 11 server (non-GUI).
+Ansible role to setup a 'freshly' installed Debian 11 server (non-GUI).

-> Be aware that this role is highly opinionated and fits my way of working.
+> Be aware that this role is highly opinionated and fits my preferences and way of working.
 > It may or may not be suitable for your needs.

 ## Role variables